ethjs/docs/README.md

 ## About

-`ethjs` is a set of small, highly composable modules and interfaces for the Ethereum ecosystem.
+`ethjs` is a set of tiny composable modules and interfaces for the Ethereum ecosystem.

 ## Modules